 We here at Howard’s Golf are passionate about helping people lower their scores.
 Although a round of golf with friends can be very fun, it can also be very frustrating at times.
-Whether you are preparing for your first time golfing, or are in need of some simple, yet practical, golf swing basics to help you enjoy the game more, you’ll find the following tips better than any reddit golf search and it’s is sure to help.
-Building a solid foundation, like a proper golf stance and a Proper Golf Grip, is key to improving your golf swing, and these Swing tips will lead you in the right direction to playing better!
+Whether you are a beginner or are in need of some simple golf swing basics, you’ll find the following tips better than any Reddit golf search.
+Building a solid foundation is key to improving, and these golf swing basics will lead you in the right direction to playing better!

 1. Golf Swing Basics – “Push” the Club on the Takeaway

 Many swings go bad within the first two feet of the club swinging back.
 So much, people often google Golf Swing Takeaway Wrists.
-The role of the hands in a golf swing is an important one, and it starts at the takeaway.
+The role of the hands in a golf swing is important.
+And it starts at the takeaway.
 The most common mistake golfers make is lifting the club off the ground, usually with an early wrist cock.
-This will usually result in a steep, choppy swing, requiring a great deal of hand-eye coordination to make consistent contact.
-Rory McIlroy, one of the best young golfers in the world, feels like he pushes the club back on the takeaway.
+This will usually result in a steep, choppy swing.
+Now he/she is requiring a great deal of hand-eye coordination to make consistent contact.
+Rory McIlroy feels like he pushes the club back on the takeaway.

 A good rule to use when initiating the takeaway is to feel like your top hand (the left hand if you are a right-handed golfer) is pushing the club back to start.
 This accomplishes a few key things: